eliphang/eliphang/README.md

 # @eliphang 🐘🧛

-This is my anonymous account for working on censorship resistant tools.
+This is my anonymous account for working on censorship resistant games (tools).

 ## Smart contract deployment fund